fullon-labs/flon.whitepaper/fullon.whitepaper.md

 ## Inflation

-By default there will be no plan of inflation of the total supply except mining for new tokens within the minng reserve allocation.
-However, when necessary, especially after exchausting the mining reserve, it may be decied by the FullOn DAO governance body to inflate the supply to meet the new enviornment demands.
+By default there will be no plan of inflation of the total supply except mining for new tokens within the mining reserve allocation.
+However, when necessary, especially after exhausting the mining reserve, it may be decided by the FullOn DAO governance body to inflate the supply to meet the new environment demands.

 ## Deflation

-`$FLON` as the native token to **FullOn** protocol will be continuously used/consumed in unlimited ways, including activities like staking FLON tokens for getting on-chain usage resources and voting power for validator election…etc. However, most of the activities only result in FLON tokens being locked for a while, which creates merely a temporarily deflation effect.
+`$FLON` as the native token to **FullOn** protocol will be continuously used/consumed in unlimited ways, including activities like staking FLON tokens for getting on-chain usage resources and voting power for validator election…etc. However, most of the activities only result in FLON tokens being locked for a while, which creates merely a temporary deflation effect.

-To make `$FLON` to be more valuable to hold, there will be actual deflation forces to be created to continously decrease the total supply of FLON tokens.
+To make `$FLON` to be more valuable to hold, there will be actual deflation forces to be created to continuously decrease the total supply of FLON tokens.
 Following are just two examples of the forces:

   1. **FullOn** as a web3 platform empowers mission-critical decentralized application and services.
 DAPPs especially those who received **FullOn**’s capital support are encouraged to allocate aside at least 20% their services fees to buyback and burn `$FLON` tokens to create the deflation effect.
 That means more DAPPs to be deployed and used, more `$FLON` tokens are to be burnt.